-Candidates may submit a request for nullification if they experience an illness during their examination, and who feel that their capacity was significantly impaired by their health status.
-Candidates who do not submit a request for nullification cannot appeal an Exam failure based on the health impairment that arose during the examination.
+The following information pertains to candidates who feel their capacity was significantly impaired by a personal circumstance.
+Candidates who became ill during their examination or wrote despite a personal unforeseen circumstance outside of the candidate's control, may submit a request for nullification.
+Candidates who do not submit a request for nullification in accordance with the requirements below cannot appeal an Exam failure based on the health impairment that arose during the examination.